tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 {% hint style="warning" %}
 `position` must be unique within the delivery schedule and never change.
 Never renumber or re-use a `position`.

-When no `deliverySchedule.position` is provided, most delivery schedule features are disabled.
+When no `position` is provided, most delivery schedule features are disabled.
 {% endhint %}

 ## Simple delivery schedule